 ISPs don’t rate highly for customer service, and Xfinity is no exception.
 It has a reputation for long wait times to reach a representative and difficulty disconnecting services.

-The American Customer Satisfaction Index, which conducts thousands of customer surveys annually, ranks Xfinity as fifth best out of 12 providers, but with a score below the national average.
+The American Customer Satisfaction Index, which conducts thousands of customer surveys annually, ranks Xfinity as fifth best out of 12 providers, but with a score below the national average, according to Xfinity reviews.
 It’s not all bad news.

-For the first time in many years, Xfinity saw a boost in rankings from J.D.
+For the first time in many years, the company saw a boost in Xfinity Internet reviews rankings from J.D.
 Power, another independent third party.
 Xfinity received an average rating of 3.5/5 in Customer Service across the four major market segments: North Central, South, East, and West.

 That said, Xfinity is striving to make improvements by hiring more representatives and creating appointment slots to reduce hold times, so customers should see improvements in the future.